mcer12/Flora-ESP8266/README.md

 5) CH340 with NodeMCU style auto-reset built-in for easy programming / debugging
 6) Each segment driven directly, not multiplexed
 7) NTP based, no battery / RTC.
 Connect to wifi and you're done.
-8) Simple and easy to set up web interface
+8) Simple and easy to set up, mobile-friendly web interface
 9) diyHue and remote control support
 10) 150hz refresh rate using HW ISR timer, zero flicker and not affected by wifi activity.
 11) 3 levels of brightness, each with 8 more levels for dimming / crossfade.
 32 pwm steps in total for each segment!